namubiru32/alx-low_level_programming/0x0C-more_malloc_free/README.md

-holberton.h; this file has all the protype functions used in this project. file 0; a function that allocates memory using malloc. file 1;  a function that concatenates two strings.
+holberton.h; this file has all the protype functions used in this project. file 0; a function that allocates memory using malloc. file 1;  a function that concatenates two strings. file 2; a function that allocates memory for an array, using malloc.